Frequently asked questions about SmartSlice

 Does SmartSlice work when there are multiple parts on the build plate?

-Currently, SmartSlice can only be used when there is a single part on the build plate in Cura.
+Currently, SmartSlice can only be used when there is a single part on the build plate.
 An error will result when attempting to enter the SmartSlice environment if there are more than one parts on the build plate.

 A material I want to use has not been experimentally tested for SmartSlice.